Sakyawira/AdvancedGraphics/README.md

 Controls:
 1. Use WASD to move the character around.
 2. Click 'R' once to go into free moving camera mode.
 The red cube will now follow the camera.
 3. Click 'Space' to change polygon view mode.

+## IMPORTANT: Please build the project in x86.
+Some of the libraries in this project won't work in x64.